SparkdroidWasTaken/SparkdroidWasTaken/README.md

 # MyPublicStuff
-This is where i'll show some code i'm fine with sharing :D
+This is where I'll keep projects I have made